Flying Self-Driving Cars Will Be Demonstrated By End Of 2017, Says Airbus Group CEO

-Flying self-driving cars might sound like something Marty McFly and Doc Brown would test drive in a further Back to the Future sequel.
+Flying self-driving cars might sound like something Marty McFly and Doc Brown would test drive in another Back to the Future sequel.
 According to Airbus Group, however, they’re due to be demonstrated by the end of 2017.

-Don’t expect to get behind the wheel of one for at least a few years, though, as there would need to be regulations placed on such transportation which don’t exist yet.
+Don’t expect to get behind the wheel of one for at least a few years, though, as there would need to be regulations placed on such transportation that doesn’t yet exist.
 For now, the greatest obstacle lies in state laws, which don’t vary much when it comes to motor vehicles.
 Uber has already hit a legal obstacle due to their testing in San Francisco, for example.

 The SF Department of Motor Vehicles ordered Uber to cease and desist from such tests due to no driver being in the vehicle and the lack of a permit for such tests.
 Uber initially responded by saying there is indeed a person in the vehicle whose job is to take over when the car isn’t working correctly.
-In the end, Uber stopped the tests and is likely in the process of applying for the permit needed.
+In the end, Uber stopped the tests and is likely in the process of applying for the necessary permit.

-Airbus could hit similar obstacles not only with motor vehicle laws but also with air traffic regulations.
-There would need to be limits on the height these cars would be allowed to operate, possibly requiring an aircraft standard altitude meter added to the dashboard.
-This would prevent possible collisions with mass transit aircraft, but eventually take accidents which occur on the ground and make them more dangerous.
+Airbus could hit similar obstacles, not only with motor vehicle laws but also with air traffic regulations.
+There would need to be limits on the height these cars would be allowed to operate, possibly requiring an aircraft standard altitude meter on the dashboard.
+This would prevent possible collisions with mass transit aircraft, but it could eventually take accidents that occur on the ground and make them more dangerous.

 Another potential obstacle lies in the oil industry.
 They would stand to go out of business if green technology takes over and eliminates the majority of the need for crude oil and gasoline.
 Transportation today is still heavily dependent on crude oil, and many feel that it isn’t worth the money to let go of the standard combustion engine.